MoralisWeb3/Moralis-Python-SDK/docs/evm_api/nft.md

 Resync the metadata for an NFT
 * The metadata flag will request the NFT's metadata from an already existing token_uri
-* The URI (default) flag will fetch the latest token_uri from the given NFT contract address.
+* The uri (default) flag will fetch the latest token_uri from the given NFT contract address.
 In sync mode the metadata will also be fetched
 * The sync mode will make the endpoint synchronous so it will wait for the task to be completed before responding
 * The async mode (default) will make the endpoint asynchronous so we will wait for the task to be completed before responding